SnapMirror active sync interoperability

 Support for large LUNs and large volumes (greater than 100 TB) depends on the version of ONTAP you are using and your platform.

-• For ONTAP releases between ONTAP 9.9.1 and 9.12.1 P1 (inclusive), Large LUNs and large volumes greater than 100TB are supported only on All-Flash SAN Arrays.
+For ONTAP releases between ONTAP 9.9.1 and 9.12.1 P1 (inclusive), Large LUNs and large volumes greater than 100TB are supported only on All-Flash SAN Arrays.
+Replication from AFF A-Series to AFF C-Series and vice versa is supported.